14mthalvorson/etf-screener/README.md

 # A financial screener for public stocks and ETFs

-This project was designed for my personal use to aggregate financial data from a collection of sources, calculate some new metrics, and output the data in a convenient format for using in Excel or Google Sheets.
+This project was designed for my personal use to calculate aggregate financial metrics for ETFs, similar to those you can easily find for stocks.
+This project aggregates financial data from a collection of sources, calculates some new metrics, and outputs the data in a convenient format for using in Excel or Google Sheets.
 After manually collecting this data many times, I wanted to automate all of these processes to save time, improve accuracy, and provide a programmatic platform for further building off of.

 [Financial Metrics Available and Data Sources](https://docs.google.com/spreadsheets/d/1DgvwIgLPSnxBZZrfBXDTJCxMmPCuiBNBMZJBUxu6hFE/edit?usp=sharing)